Table of Contents

 - Pain and restlessness for palliative care

-Antipsychotics have been conventionally used for the management of schizophrenia.
+Antipsychotics are conventionally used for the management of schizophrenia.
 Schizophrenia is a psychotic disorder that affects 1% of the population, making it the most common psychotic disorder.
 It causes positive symptoms, such as delusions, hallucinations and thought disorder, and negative symptoms, including social withdrawal and a flattened affect.

 It should be noted that not all patients with schizophrenia respond to therapy with antipsychotic agents.
 In patients who are resistant to two or more different antipsychotic agents, clozapine is recommended, given its potency.
 However, because of its potentially dangerous side effects, including leukopenia, agranulocytosis and myocarditis, it is usually reserved for resistant cases.
 It requires close monitoring when used, with weekly blood tests in the first 6 months of use.
 About 30% of patients have treatment resistant schizophrenia, which means that they are resistant to all available antipsychotics.